emmanpbarrameda/ZABSystem_Java/README.md

 <br>
 <!-- ------ -->

 ## 👨‍💻 **System Features**

-- Installer (.exe)
-- Splash Screen
-- Number/Alphabeth Error Trapping
-- Friendly UI
+- <b>Installer: </b> Provides an executable (.exe) file for easy installation.
+- <b>Open Source Java Code: </b> The system is developed using open-source Java code, allowing for customization and flexibility.<br> Read the [LICENSE](https://github.com/emmanpbarrameda/ZABSystem_Java-CODE#-license) for more information.
+- <b> Splash Screen: </b> A visually appealing splash screen is displayed during the system startup, providing a professional and engaging user experience.
+- <b> Error Trapping: </b> The system incorporates error trapping mechanisms to identify and handle errors, ensuring smooth operation and preventing crashes.
+- <b> Friendly UI: </b> The user interface (UI) of the system is designed to be user-friendly, intuitive, and easy to navigate, enhancing the overall user experience.
-- Zodiac Sign, Age and Birthstone Finder
+- <b> Zodiac Sign, Age and Birthstone Finder </b>
 <br>

 <!-- ------ -->

 ## 💡 **Technologies used**
-- Java Programming Language
-- Java Swing
-- NetBeans Apache IDE
+- <b>Java Programming Language: </b> This Application is Developed using Java.
+- <b>Java Swing: </b>  Is used to create an interactive user interface.
+- <b>FlatLaf: </b> A Java library that gives a modern and flat look to Swing applications, providing customizable UI components and themes for an enhanced visual experience.
+- <b>NetBeans Apache IDE: </b>  Chosen as the development environment for its comprehensive tools and features.
 <br>
 <!-- ------ -->